dylan-lang/opendylan/documentation/duim-reference/source/frames.rst

 Generic function
 ''''''''''''''''

-Summary

 Completes a string based on a list of possible completions.

-Signature

-complete-from-sequence *string possibilities delimiters*
+   :signature: complete-from-sequence *string possibilities delimiters*
  #key *action predicate label-key value-key*
  => *string success object nmatches completions*

 Arguments

 -  *string* An instance of type *<string>*.
 -  *possibilities* An instance of type *limited(<sequence>, of: